High Force Waterfall Walk

 High Force Waterfall Open Street Map - Mobile GPS Map with Location tracking

-The Strathmore Arms is a great place for refreshments after your exercise.
+The Strathmore Arms is another good choice.
 The pub is located in Holwick (Postcode: DL12 0NJ) and was named Country Cider Pub of the Year 2016, 17 & 18.
 It's a traditional English country pub with a nice coal log fire and a good selection of meals and ales.
 The pub is also dog friendly.